 Satay Chicken with Herby Rice and Greens

-- 2 tbsp (40g) almond or all natural peanut butter
+- 2 tbsp almond butter or nut butter

 - 70 ml light coconut milk

-- 2 tbsp (20ml) salt reduced tamari or soy sauce
+- 2 tbsp reduced salt tamari sauce or soy sauce

 Herby Asian Rice:

 - 250 g SunRice Low GI White Rice